corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/performance-testing/practical-considerations.md

 tags:
 - practical
 - considerations
-title: Practical Considerations
+title: Practical considerations
 ---

-# Practical Considerations
+# Practical considerations

 This page is listing some practical considerations and tips that might be useful when performance testing Corda Enterprise.

-## Resetting a Node
+## Resetting a node

 {{< warning >}}
 Resetting a node this way loses all data and states associated with this node!
-This process is intended to reset a test system to a blank slate state. **Never** do this to a production system, you will lose all your assets.
+This process is intended to reset a test system to a blank slate state. **Never** do this to a production system - you will lose all your assets.

 {{< /warning >}}